swimlane/swimlane-python/docs/examples/resources.rst

 functionality in their workflow to cycle through all pages.

-page_start and page_end are effective only with limit=0. page_start is the starting page number for retrieval. page_end is the ending page number for retrieval.
+page_start and page_end are effective only with limit=0. page_start is the starting page number for retrieval. page_end is the ending page number for retrieval. page_start and page_end can be used to retrieve a range of pages.

-A range of pages is fetched if the "limit" parameter is set to 0 and both page_start and page_end are specified.
-If page_end is either not provided or has a value less than or equal to page_start, the page_end is automatically set to page_start + 1, and only one page will be retrieved.

 .. code-block:: python